TheRealEstateManagementSystem/-The-RealEstate-Management-System/README.md

 ### 1. Capture Property Data
 *   **Triggering Event:** A Property Manager decides to add a new property listing into the system.
-*   **Brief Description:** A real estate agent records complete property information (owner details, property specifications, pricing, and images) into the system so that the property can be listed for sale or rent.
+*   **Brief Description:** A real estate agent records complete property information (owner details, property specifications, and images) into the system so that the property can be listed for sale or rent.
 *   **Primary Actor:** Property Manager
 *   **Related Use Cases:** `Validate Owner Details`, `Upload Property Images`, `Verify Property Information`
 *   **Pre-conditions:**